Calls blur on the element.

 or page.setDefaultTimeout(timeout) methods.

-trial?: booleanWhen set, this method only performs the actionability checks and skips the action.
+Optional trial?: booleanWhen set, this method only performs the actionability checks and skips the action.
 Defaults

-.
+to false.
 Useful to wait until the element is ready for the action without performing it.

 Sets the value of the file input to these file paths or files.
-If some of the filePaths
+If some of the filePaths are relative paths, then

 they are resolved relative to the current working directory.
 For empty array, clears the selected files.